mrbinky3000/responsive_carousel/README.md

 ####step (integer)
 How many unitWidths to move to the left or right during a slide show.  -1 moves 1 unitWidth to the left.
 Positive numbers move to the right.
 Hint:  You can go by groups of four or five.
 Use a function that returns an integer for more dynamic / responsive results.

+####responsiveStep (function)
+A function that returns an integer representing the number of unitWidths to slide when the arrows are pressed.

 ####onShift  (function)
 A callback function that is triggered after the carousel is moved to the left or right any amount of unitWidths.
 Could for triggering other events on the page based on the current left-most visible slide.
 See example 2 for this in use.